obewan/SMLP/README.md

 - Add an auto-training feature (searching for the best parameters).
 - Add a GUI (but probably on a more advanced project).

-Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced MLP project.
+Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced AI project.

 # Usage